lmondada/dphil-thesis/content/04_rewriting/_index.md

 +++
-title = "Graph Rewriting-based Superoptimisation" template = "chapter.html"
+title = "A New Quantum Compilation Framework" sort_by = "weight" weight = 4
+layout = "chapter"
 refname = "Chapter 4"
-sort_by = "weight"
-weight = 4
 +++

 With this chapter we are arriving at the core of our thesis: